 In either case, these products will provide a small amount of added support for those who need them.

 What do I think about exogenous ketones?
 They work!
 But…

 They also won’t make you feel full all day long, so you’ll likely eat less throughout the day.
-That’s great news for weight loss but bad news for anyone hoping to maintain their current fitness level while losing weight.
+That’s great news for weight loss but bad news for anyone hoping to maintain their fitness level while losing weight.

 How Does Exogenous Ketones Work?

 If you’re looking for an effective weight-loss supplement, you must try exogenous ketones.
 They’ve repeatedly proven to boost energy levels while helping users burn more calories than usual.

 Hunger pangs occur because your body needs nutrients to survive.
 During starvation periods, your body produces high amounts of the ghrelin hormone, which causes increased appetite.
 This hormone also stimulates the production of leptin hormones.
 Leptin is responsible for lowering food intake.
 So if you consume enough exogenous ketones, both of these hormones will decrease significantly.
 You will therefore eat fewer meals throughout the day.